Budget Committee cancels Carter County Commission meeting on pay hike for sheriff's officers - NewsBreak

 Kingsport man injured in Mount Carmel wreck

-MOUNT CARMEL– According to a report from the Tennessee Highway Patrol, a crash that occurred earlier this week in Mount Carmel resulted in a Kingsport man being injured.
-According to the THP’s preliminary report, on October 22, at around 4:15 p.m., a 1996 red Ford Mustang, driven by Johnathan Brewer, 24, of Kingsport, was traveling south on Highway 11W.
+MOUNT CARMEL — According to a report from the Tennessee Highway Patrol, a crash that occurred last week in Mount Carmel resulted in a Kingsport man being injured.
+According to the THP’s preliminary report, on Oct.
+22 at around 4:15 p.m., a 1996 red Ford Mustang, driven by Johnathan Brewer, 24, of Kingsport, was traveling south on Highway 11-W.

 Apparent human remains found at South Holston Lake, sheriff’s office reports